quantum algorithms:

 propositions as types, proofs as programs, computational trinitarianism

-In quantum computing and quantum information theory, the notion of quantum random access memory (QRAM, due to Giovanettiy, Lloyd & Maccone 2008) is meant to be the quantum-analog of the classical notion of random access memory; the key point being that QRAM may be addressed by quantum superpositions of address values and then reads/writes the corresponding quantum superposition of quantum data (GLM08, (1)).
+In quantum computing and quantum information theory, the notion of quantum random access memory (QRAM, due to Giovanetti, Lloyd & Maccone 2008) is meant to be the quantum-analog of the classical notion of random access memory; the key point being that QRAM may be addressed by quantum superpositions of address values and then reads/writes the corresponding quantum superposition of quantum data (GLM08, (1)).

-The (original and followup) references on QRAM are somewhat vague on the precise intended operational definition.
-But recall that a classical random access memory of data type is modeled (in terms of monads in computer science) by the state monad induced from the cartesian internal hom-adjunction
+Recall that a classical random access memory of data type is modeled (in terms of monads in computer science) by the state monad induced from the cartesian internal hom-adjunction

 namely: